 By the way, quite often founders take startup ideas for business ones which lead to confusion.
 In reality, there’s a difference between these two notions as there is a difference between a startup and a business.
 In a nutshell, a “startup is an entrepreneurial venture which is typically a newly emerged, fast-growing business that aims to meet a marketplace need by developing or offering an innovative product, process or service” (Wikipedia).

 For instance, if you want to sell orange juice at the corner – it’s a business.
 This business works on a well-established business model – exchanging beverages for money.
 The different rule applies to startups.
 They could grow to thousands of users and still not have an established and working business model but would be kept alive by investors seeing the opportunity coming from engaging many customers.

-Wait for the moment when you will be ready to work on a specific idea which solves a specific problem in a new way.
+Wait for the moment when you will be ready to work on a specific idea that solves a specific problem in a new way.
 If you’re lucky enough to have multiple ideas, pick up the one that occupies a special place in your mind.
 In order to impress investors, you’ll need to convince them that your idea is worthy.
-So do not rush and take our time to decide.
+So do not rush and take your time to decide.

 And most people have plenty of business ideas.
 Very few people have true startup ideas.
 Solution?
 Let’s hear Peter Thiel talking about that.
 According to his definition from his book, you can ask yourself a number of questions to find out if your idea fits the idea of a startup: